magosil86/witsGWAS/README.md

 ### Dockerized Pipeline

 The pipeline has been 'dockerized', simplifying its use.
-See the [WitsGWAS Dockerized](https://github.com/magosil86/witsGWAS/wiki) page for more information.
+See the Dockerized section on the [WitsGWAS Wiki](https://github.com/magosil86/witsGWAS/wiki) for more information.

 ### Authors